Humboldt Current: Influence of El Niño

-During El Nino events, fish abundance and distribution are significantly affected, often leading to stock crashes and cascading social and economic impacts.
+During El Niño events, fish abundance and distribution are significantly affected, often leading to stock crashes and cascading social and economic impacts.
 These events have led to sequential changes, where sardines and anchovies have replaced each other periodically as the dominant species in the ecosystem.
 These species changes can have negative consequences for the fishing industry and the economies of the countries that fish the system.
 The anchoveta fishery in Peru was booming during the 1960s.
 In 1970, catches were reported to exceed 12 million tons per year.
 This accounted for 20% of the world's catches.
 An El Niño event occurred during 1972 and caused the anchoveta population to collapse.
 However, sardine populations saw a dramatic increase in the next 15–20 years.
 Consequently, sardine fisheries grew in this "regime shift".